Prior99/hyrest/docs/api-validation.md

 }
 ```

-Still, all properties included in the schema have to be included by decorating them with `@is`.
+Still, all properties included in the schema have to be included by decorating them with [@is](https://prior99.gitlab.io/hyrest/api/hyrest/globals.html#is).
 The schema can then be used by using `schemaFrom()`:

 ```typescript